Garage Door Spring Repair

 - You notice fallen or loose garage door cables.

 - Your garage door is especially heavy when you try to manually open it.

 - Your garage door slams down suddenly when it tries to open.

 - Your garage door goes up crooked or at an angle.

 - There is a 3 – 4″ gap between the garage door spring’s coils.

 - You have an elongated garage door spring.

 When any of the garage door spring problems above start happening with your garage door, you need to schedule garage door spring repair.
 The earlier we can repair your broken garage door spring, the better chances we have of preventing a garage door spring accident.
 Even better, we use the best quality garage door replacement springs to make sure your garage door repair lasts.
 Schedule garage door spring repair with us any time!

 Why Do Garage Door Springs Break?

 - Wear and Tear – The main reason for a broken garage door spring is wear and tear over time.
 This is because garage door springs last 10-15,000 cycles of opening and closing your garage door.
 Or, 7-10 years depending on how frequently you use your garage door to access your home.
-Towards the end of this life span, your garage door springs will inevitably need garage door spring replacement.
+Towards the end of this life span, your garage door springs will inevitably need garage door spring repair.